-You can help your child feel in control by giving him/her more control so (s)he can feel more confidence.
-For instance, if the child is scared by a loud noise, you can let him/her hold a dial that (s)he can turn up or down to adjust the volume of the noise him/herself.
+You can help your child feel in control by giving them more control so they can feel more confidence.
+For instance, if the child is scared by a loud noise, you can let them hold a dial that they can turn up or down to adjust the volume of the noise themself.
 Dr. Stanley Greenspan has said that giving children control helps them expand their thinking abilities.

-- If you’re like me, you’re already thinking ahead and asking about children who are so controlling that they need everything to be exactly as they expect or they get very upset and anxious; children can show rigidity at each of the FEDC levels and all you can do is keep working on challenging them to move up the developmental ladder by working on having more and more circles of meaningful interactions in Floortime sessions.
+- If you’re like me, you’re already thinking ahead and asking about children who seem to be so controlling that they demand everything to be exactly as they expect or they get very upset and anxious; children can show rigidity at each of the developmental capacities and all you can do is keep working on expanding and challenging them along the developmental ladder by working on having more and more circles of meaningful interactions in Floortime sessions.

 Hopefully now you have some more tools to help you interact with your child when coming up against some stumbling blocks at the very first functional emotional developmental capacity (FEDC 1) of self-regulation and interest in the world.
-We will look at the higher FEDCs starting in two weeks, but next week a guest blogger will tell us about motor planning and sequencing which is so often a challenge for so many of our children.
+We will look at more developmental capacities starting in two weeks, but next week a guest blogger will tell us about motor planning and sequencing which is so often a challenge for so many of our children.

 Until next week… here’s to affecting autism through playful interactions!